Algae Identification

 Understanding Black Spot Algae:

-5. The current water chemistry.
+5. The water chemistry is balanced.

 Is it safe swim in a pool with black algae?